openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

 resources under the control of the cluster-monitoring-operator and other platform operators.

-Furthermore to assess the viability of the metrics collection profile feature the monitoring team performed a detailed analysis of its impact in an OpenShift cluster.
+Furthermore, to assess the viability of the metrics collection profile feature the monitoring team performed a detailed analysis of its impact in an OpenShift cluster.
 The analysis consisted of a test where an OpenShift cluster would run two replicas of the OpenShift Prometheus instance but each replica would be